t7yang/rxlize/docs/angular/props.md

     // this.name = name: 2nd emit (2s later)

     this.props.name2.subscribe(value => console.log('this.name2 = ', value));
-    // this.name2 = default name2
+    // nothing emit here

     // due to async pipe default value for internal `_latestValue` is null this.props.name3.subscribe(value => console.log('this.name3 = ', value));
-    // this.name3 = default name3
-    // this.name3 = null (after component init)
+    // this.name3 = null (after component init, this null produce by async pipe)
     // this.name3 = name$: 1st emit (2s later)

     // by using filter, null is skip from the emit values this.props.name4.subscribe(value => console.log('this.name4 = ', value));
-    // this.name4 = default name4
     // this.name4 = name$: 1st emit (2s later)
   }
 }